The Chekhov Training

 How to Apply

-Actors begin The Chekhov Training at the fall term start.
-Because the nature of the program is organic (the whole is present in each of the individual parts) it is sometimes possible to join mid-year, provided the actor has previous experience with our method or a natural facility for psycho-physical training.
+Program Actors begin The Chekhov Training at the fall term start.
+Because the nature of the program is organic (the whole is present in each of the individual parts) it is sometimes possible for experienced actors to join at one or another mid-term point.

 Actors may apply to The Chekhov Training following an interview with the studio director.